seantwie03/sluug_stllug_site/README.md

 ### Meetings

 The primary Content Collection is for our Meetings in `/src/content/meetings`.
 Each file in this collection represents a meeting with one or more presentations.
 The Meetings collection contains information for both SLUUG and STLLUG.
 Housing all of our meetings in a single collection allows them to easily be displayed on the 'Home' page in chronological order.
-Additionally we can [filter](https://docs.astro.build/en/guides/content-collections/#filtering-collection-queries) the collection to only show SLUUG or STLLUG when needed.
+Additionally, we can [filter](https://docs.astro.build/en/guides/content-collections/#filtering-collection-queries) the collection to only show SLUUG or STLLUG when needed.

+#### Adding a New Meeting

+To add a new meeting to the site, create a new JSON file somewhere beneath `/src/content/meetings`.
+The JSON file must have the following fields:

+-   meetingType
+-   meetingDate
+-   presentations (at least one item in this array)
+    -   title
+    -   presenterNames (at least one item in this array)
+    -   abstract

 For a full listing of all the json fields, check the `meetingCollection` schema in `/src/content/config.ts`